 + if you are still experiencing redness, itchiness and irritation it could also be that you have a sensitivity to sodium bicarbonate, one of the active ingredients in many natural deodorants.
-If this is you we recommend trying a sensitive skin deodorant like Early Spring from the Nourished Daily collection or the Barrier Booster from Black Chicken.
+If this is you we recommend trying a sensitive skin deodorant like Early Spring or Chai Spice from the Nourished Daily collection or the Barrier Booster from Black Chicken.

 Pit-fall #4 My armpits are getting dark!